ilyasergey/YSC2229/source/week-10-binary-encondings.rst

    in
    read_from_binary deserialize filename

 For an arbitrary file, we don't know what is the length of the string it has.
-Therefore, we just keep adding byte-encoded characters to a buffer in a ``while true`` loop, until we hit the end file (each invocation of ``read_bits`` advances our reading "position" in the file, ultimately reaching the end).
+Therefore, we just keep adding byte-encoded characters to a buffer in a ``while true`` loop, until we hit the end of the file (each invocation of ``read_bits`` advances our reading "position" in the file, ultimately reaching the end).
 Once it happens an exception ``BatInnerIO.No_more_input`` is raised, which we can catch and return the result accumulated in the buffer.

 We can also test that our serialization is implemented correctly::